Skip to content

 What moves the repair cost in Cedar Rapids

-Cedar Rapids does not mandate Class 4 impact-resistant shingles, but upgrading to them during repair qualifies homeowners for insurance premium discounts of 10–20%.
-The material cost premium for Class 4 shingles is approximately 15–25% above standard architectural shingles, but the long-term insurance savings may offset the upfront expense over a 5–10 year period.
+Cedar Rapids does not mandate Class 4 impact-resistant shingles, but upgrading to them during repair qualifies for insurance premium discounts of 10–20 percent.
+The permit cost for this upgrade ranges from $150 to $400 through a contractor.
+These shingles cost more upfront but can offset repair costs through long-term insurance savings and reduced re-damage risk.

 Storm Chaser Risk and Contractor Selection